Are you looking for marketing tips for your Fire & Security company? The first place to start is your website!

 - Do I need a maintenance package?

 All you have to do is tell stories, expand on testimonials, provide genuine free advice and tips.
 There’s so much more, but this is a great way to get started.
-Be friendly, chatty and helpful… as if you were at a breakfast networking event!
+Be friendly, chatty and helpful… Things that you do as standard in real life.

 Tip 5 – Make sure you share your blog posts on Social Media

-Moreover, it’s a major mistake to share your blog posts just the once.
+One of the biggest crimes on the internet is to share blog posts just the once.
 It’s a lot of effort to create your blog posts and you really need to give people the opportunity to see them.
-So share these more than once.
+So share these again and again – with some intervals in between.

 This is especially the case on Twitter.
 Once people have over 200 followers, the stream gets very crowded and they can miss your post very easily.
 The remedy is simple; share your content several times and more often than you think.